Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 Practicalities

-base for visiting Zion Canyon and the southern section of the park.
-There are plenty
+base for visiting Zion Canyon and the southern section of the park is the small town

-of motels and restaurants, including the highly recommended Zion Pizza and Noodle Co.
+of motels and restaurants, including the highly recommended Zion Pizza and Noodle Co (I

 Las Vegas is the nearest major airport (160 miles), while

-the North Rim of the Grand Canyon, Bryce Canyon National park, and the Paria canyon
+the North Rim of the Grand Canyon (120 miles), Bryce Canyon National park (90 miles), and the Paria canyon

 pretty well essential for getting anywhere in these parts.